A new alliance aims to ensure that the booming demand for batteries supports sustainable development.

 Significant innovations are needed in the supply chain to safeguard workers, eradicate child labour, and pollution as well as unlock innovation for green energy storage.
 In these efforts to achieve an inclusive and innovative battery value chain that meets global needs the World Economic Forum has convened Global Battery Alliance.

 "It is almost certain that your smartphone or electric vehicle contains cobalt that comes from child workers in artisanal mines."

 Benedikt Sobotka, Chief Executive Officer, Eurasian Resources Group

-The Global Battery Alliance is guided by three Forum System Initiatives including Shaping the Future of Energy:
+The Global Battery Alliance is guided by multiple Forum System Initiatives including Shaping the Future of Energy:

 This System Initiative aims to accelerate development of the policies, private-sector action and public-private cooperation required to achieve a sustainable, affordable, secure and inclusive energy future, which is essential for economic and social development.

 The System Initiative on the Future of Mobility provides a platform for business leaders to partner with policy-makers to overcome the persistent challenges in transportation, such as pollution, congestion and security.
 The System Initiative aims for a future in which mobility helps all people access healthcare, education, jobs, markets and goods, social interaction and culture.

 The World Economic Forum is inviting members and partners to join the Global Battery Alliance.
 This global collaboration platform will catalyse and accelerate action towards a socially responsible, environmentally sustainable and innovative battery value chain to power the Fourth Industrial Revolution.

 Join us and help us shape an innovative battery value chain.

 Already a member or partner of the World Economic Forum?
 Join this initiative now.